6 places to go to avoid EES

 The EES data is linked to your passport, so if you get a new passport you'll need to provide your biometric data again.
 And every traveller — including children — now needs their own individual passport.
 Group or collective passports for school trips are no longer accepted under EES.

 Short answer: quite possibly, yes.
-Industry bodies ACI Europe, Airlines for Europe and IATA have jointly written to the European Commission warning that without urgent action, passengers could face waits of four to six hours at peak summer border points.
-During the winter rollout phase, processing times already increased by up to 70% at some airports, with waits of up to three hours recorded at peak periods.
+Industry bodies ACI Europe and Airlines for Europe have jointly warned the European Commission that passengers could face significant waits at peak summer border points.
+During the winter rollout phase, processing times already increased by up to 70% at some airports, with waits of up to three hours at peak periods — and that was before full mandatory enforcement kicked in.

-The most severe case was Lisbon, where waiting times reportedly hit seven hours in December 2025 — forcing a full three-month suspension of EES and the deployment of 24 extra border officers.
+The most severe case was Lisbon, where waiting times reached seven hours in December 2025, forcing a full three-month suspension and the deployment of 80 additional border officers.
 In France, CDG and Orly's Parafe e-gates remained incompatible with UK and US passports until late March 2026.
+In Spain, airports including Málaga and Alicante saw passengers miss flights due to queue lengths.

-The good news is that the Commission has confirmed member states can partially suspend EES checks for up to 90 days after April 10 (with a possible 60-day extension) to manage peak congestion.
-What this means in practice is a patchwork: one airport in July might be fully enforcing EES while another switches to manual stamping during a surge.
+The good news is that the legislation includes a built-in pressure valve: member states can partially suspend EES checks for up to 90 days after the April 10 deadline (with a possible 60-day extension) to manage peak congestion.
+ABTA has written to the European Commission urging it to actively encourage member states to use these provisions this summer.
+What this means in practice is likely a patchwork: one airport in July might be fully enforcing EES while another invokes suspension measures during a surge.
 We'll keep this page updated as the summer situation becomes clearer.

 There's no formal pre-registration in most countries, but the official "Travel to Europe" mobile app (iOS/Android) lets you pre-enter passport details and, at some locations, upload a facial image ahead of arrival — worth downloading before you go.
 Some departure airports also have pre-enrolment kiosks; check with your specific airport before travelling.